mzwierzchlewski/EFCore.AuditExtensions/README.md

 The extension is compatible with Entity Framework Core 6.
 Support for further EFCore release *may*<sup>[1](#guarantees)</sup> come.

 Currently, only SQL Server database is supported.
 This will probably stay that way.
-To add support for other database providers, use the `EFCore.AuditableExtensions.SqlServer` project as your guide.
+To add support for other database providers, use the `EFCore.AuditExtensions.SqlServer` project as your guide.

 ## Guarantees